Hot 10: Dining Chairs

 For an overview of those steps, please continue reading…

-Or you could skip to read Awakening, the introduction to Happy Inside, posted in full.
+Or you could skip to read Awakening, my introduction, posted in full.

-And if you already know that you want to order a copy, then there are mutiple shopping links via Penguin.
+And if you already know that you want to order a copy, then I’ve listed mutiple quick shopping links here.

 Posted in full, here.
-Because you need to understand what is it you want your home to do for you, and who you want to be, before you try to decide how you want your home to look.
+Explaining why you need to understand what your home needs to do for you, and who you are, before you try to decide how your home should look.

-The solution to a home that no longer seems to meet our needs is almost always thought to lie in an upgrade f some sort: more rooms, a larger garden, an extended kitchen.
+The solution to a home that no longer seems to meet our needs is almost always thought to lie in an upgrade of some sort: more rooms, a larger garden, an extended kitchen.
 But believing more is always the answer only reflects the pervasive conviction that a newer, bigger, faster, updated whatever must be better.
-It’s simply not true.
-Instead, lean in to what you have, not what you lack.
+It’s not true.
+Instead, lean into what you have, not what you lack.
 The path to peace is not lined with posessions.
 This chapter is one of the most important chapters in the entire book.
 It underpins everything that follows.